padreMateo88/MAudioFasttrackMixer/README.md

 # MAudioFasttrackMixer
-Application for controlling built in DSP mixer of M-Audio Fasttrack Ultra 8R usb audio interface view an Android device
+Application for controlling built in DSP mixer of M-Audio Fasttrack Ultra 8R USB audio interface WITH an Android device